 If you purchase a funeral plan, we may share your data with our insurer.
 Funeral plan monies invested on or after 29th July 2022 are invested in Ecclesiastical Life Limited, which is an independent Data Controller associated with the funeral plan you have purchased from us.
 For further details please visit https://www.ecclesiastical.com/privacy-policy/.

-We may disclosure your data to funeral directors who will provide the services stipulated in the funeral plan.
+We may disclose your data to funeral directors who will provide the services stipulated in the funeral plan.
 These funeral directors also act as Data Controllers, in particular, at the time of redemption of the funeral plan.
 You should review the privacy policies associated with your nominated funeral director in order to inform yourself about their specific privacy practices.

 You may decide to share comments, postings, testimonials, or other information on third party sites (such as apps and websites) which are in some way linked to us, for example, if we have a corporate presence on these sites.
 If you choose to submit information to these sites, the information that you submit may be available generally to the public.
 Information that you provide may be read, collected, and used by others who access them and control them and you should look at the privacy practices associated with these sites before you provide your data.

-We may share non-Personal Data with other third parties that are not described above.
 When we do so we may aggregate or de-identify the information so that a third party would not be likely to link data to you, your computer, or your device.
 Aggregation means that we combine the non-Personal Data of numerous people together so that the data does not relate to any one person.
 De-identify means that we attempt to remove or change certain pieces of information that might be used to link data to a particular person.

 Finally, we work with partners and use service providers based around the world.
 As a result, your Personal Data may be processed in countries outside of the UK and European Economic Area (“EEA”).
 If we transfer Personal Data outside the UK or EEA we will, as required by applicable law, ensure that your data protection rights are adequately protected by appropriate safeguards.
 Please contact us if you would like more information about these safeguards.